 Memorable learning experiences lead to higher knowledge transfer and retention.
 In order to make the learning opportunity memorable, you should focus on adding an element of fun and excitement to your eLearning course.
 Put yourself in the shoes of your learner.
 What can make them excited?
 How can you make the training content less boring?
 What would you remember after walking away from this training?
 There are so many great ways for the eLearning module to excite and inspire: use great graphics, provide compelling scenarios, add multimedia content, allow for branching and varied learning paths, and so on.
 Remember this: the training outcome is much better when the trainee is showing a genuine interest in the content and the training process.
-The next time you are planning a training, don’t forget to think how to make it memorable, which in turn will have a huge impact on knowledge retention, performance and, ultimately, your bottom line.
+The next time you plan a training or engage an eLearning company for a training project, don’t forget to think how to make it memorable, which in turn will have a huge impact on knowledge retention, performance and, ultimately, your bottom line.

 Don’t let boring eLearning content overtake you, or your learners.
 Here are some tips that can help you to proactively eliminate, rework, restructure, and ultimately find a better way to present the dry and boring content:

 Who says you have to stick to dull grays, monotonous blacks, and insipid blues just because you are teaching a complex topic?
 If you don’t want to drive your learners away or bore them to sleep, use colors that evoke particular emotions.

 As human beings, we are naturally drawn to visuals.
 We love watching movies.
 We click open and share more social media posts with pictures than those without.
 As an eLearning developer, you should wield this powerful medium often and especially when you have to make boring and dry content engaging.

 Use Modern eLearning Development Tools